Essays

 Reading the Drift

-The framework at the spine of the forthcoming book Leading Agile When No One Agrees.
+The framework at the spine of the book Leading Agile When No One Agrees.
 Every organisation runs two systems at the same time, the Stated and the Lived, and the distance between them is what leadership has to read rather than try to close.
 A leadership framework for the gap between what organisations say they do and what they actually do, drawn from fifteen years inside agile transformations.

-Read article ↗ View on Medium ↗
+Read article ↗ View on Medium ↗ View on Substack ↗ View on LinkedIn ↗

 Article 27 April 2026 Medium